 Important cards in the Queen of Hearts’ deck

 All the cards in your deck will help you in some way.
-But there are some cards which are really important and can help give you the edge in a game.
+But there are some cards that are really important and can help give you the edge in a game.

 Your most important cards.
 You can’t win without them.
 Don’t use them to vanquish heroes unless absolutely necessary.
 The more you can turn into Wickets, the more likely you are to make the shot and win the game.

 Take The Shot